 Left to right

-Upper Row: Darren Wakeman, Richard Morton, Andy Sandham, Lara, Paul Douglas, Tom Scutt, Chris Coup.
+Upper Row: Darren Wakeman, Richard Morton, Andy Sandham, Lara, Martin Gibbins, Tom Scutt, Chris Coup.

 Lower Row: Richard Flower, Jamie Morton, Peter Duncan, Phil Chapman